Moral Mazes and the Managerial Reality Machine

 The Book

-Moral Mazes: The World of Corporate Managers was published by Oxford University Press in 1988.
-Google Books lists the original edition at 249 pages and describes it as based on extensive interviews with managers at two industrial firms and a large public relations agency.
+Moral Mazes: The World of Corporate Managers was first published by Oxford University Press in 1988.
+Oxford Academic's Social Forces review record lists the original edition at 249 pages.
+Oxford's current product page and Amazon list the updated Oxford University Press edition under ISBN 9780199729883, while Google Books lists that revised, annotated edition at 294 pages.
 The Open British National Bibliography lists the 20th anniversary edition as an Oxford University Press book published in 2010, with ix and 294 pages; Williams College's faculty profile for Jackall lists the book's second edition as 2009.

 Jackall is a sociologist whose Williams College profile names bureaucracy, occupations and professions, law, public order, violence, terrorism, national security, and espionage among his major interests.
 Before the book appeared, he published an article in Harvard Business Review titled "Moral Mazes: Bureaucracy and Managerial Work"; the HBR page identifies him at the time as an associate professor of sociology at Williams and says he was working on a book on managerial work for Oxford University Press.